 Before we begin, you will need a running Plex server with a plex pass subscription so bear that in mind.

 This setup also includes running XTEVE.
 That’s a TV proxy that will emulate an OTA receiver.
 Plex works with a number of receivers, but if you don’t have one you can run one inside a Docker platform, or as a platform on your win/mac/Linux machine of your choice.

 My setup will be Plex on a Synology NAS, XTEVE running in Docker on that same NAS and as a source of channels, I will be using a demo IPTV M3U list (so no real OTA antenna).

 Just before I continue let’s make one thing clear.
 You can run the same setup on Plex with your receiver (HDHomerun for example) connected to your cable or regular antenna.

-Scenario that I’m showing here is for situations that you don’t have any hardware apart form your NAS but have access to the Internet.
-As a proof of concept, this setup will be more then fine.
+The scenario that I’m showing here is for situations that you don’t have any hardware apart from your NAS but have access to the Internet.
+As a proof of concept, this setup will be more than fine.